Uncontested Divorce: Guiding You Through The Process So You Can Move Forward With Your Life

 A Divorce Attorney Who Offers Advice Tailored To Your Unique Needs And Goals

-I am attorney Daniel G. Dannenbaum and at my practice, Dannenbaum Law Firm, PLLC, I help clients across Northern Virginia look at all their options when resolving their divorce and other family law issues.
-Although there are plenty of capable lawyers out there touting their courtroom prowess, sometimes, litigation just isn't the right move for you and your soon-to-be ex.
+I am attorney Daniel G. Dannenbaum and at my practice, Dannenbaum Law Firm, PLLC, I help clients across northern Virginia look at all their options when resolving divorce and other family law issues.
+Although there are plenty of capable lawyers out there touting their courtroom prowess, sometimes litigation just isn’t the right move for you and your soon-to-be ex.

 With more than 25 years of experience and having handled thousands of divorce cases, I offer a strong track record of successfully litigating cases.
 However, I believe in providing my clients with options, not divorce ultimatums.
 This means looking at litigation alternatives like mediation and uncontested divorce.

-You Can Do It On Your Own, But Going Solo Can Have Some Serious Consequences
+You Can Do It On Your Own, But Going Solo Can Have Serious Consequences

 Although there’s nothing stopping you from pursuing an uncontested or check-the-box divorce on your own, there are still plenty of important factors to consider.
 I encourage you to think of it this way: Just because you can follow instructions or read up on the processes associated with an uncontested divorce, this is still foreign territory where even a simple, seemingly insignificant mistake can have lasting financial consequences.

 In short, making a mistake on the front end can be costly and incredibly time-consuming to fix.
 In some cases, you can’t undo what’s been done.